 The new code consists of 11 clauses which product manufacturers who sign up will agree to abide by.

-The second module of phase two of the inquiry into the Grenfell Tower fire has heard how insulation manufacturers Kingspan and Celotex had rigged fire tests in order to market dangerous combustible insulation products as safe to use on high rise residential buildings.
+The second module of phase two of the inquiry into the Grenfell Tower fire heard allegations of how insulation manufacturers Kingspan and Celotex had rigged fire tests and inappropriately marketed systems containing combustible insulation products as safe to use on high rise residential buildings.